Creamy Roasted Tomato Basil Soup (No Cream)

 Nutrition Estimate

-This post was originally published October 22, 2017 and has been updated with new photos and more helpful recipes tips and tricks.
+This post was originally published October 22, 2017 and has been updated twice with new photos and more helpful information about ingredients, substitutions, and storage.

 This was delicious.
 I love that it does not use cream!
 My husband & I love the tomato basil soup at a little family run cafe we go to.
 I think this is every bit as good, & healthier.